 Fresh Philosophy Graduate Joins Harvard Law School

-Mohammed El Shafie ’17, philosophy graduate and recipient of the HSBC Bank Egypt Endowed Public School Scholarship, now steps up to a new challenge as he enters his first year at Harvard Law School this fall.
+Mohammed El Shafie ’17, philosophy graduate and recipient of the HSBC Bank Egypt Public School Scholarship, now steps up to a new challenge as he enters his first year at Harvard Law School this fall.

 With a long list of academic feats behind him, El Shafie looks to the future with fervor in the hopes of using his law degree to effect significant change.
 “I hope to work toward bringing the Islamic and Western worlds closer to one another,” he affirmed.